Swap any of 15500+ tokens across 20 blockchains, in one click.

 Being the first blockchain-powered platform to seamlessly facilitate digital usage of conventional fiat currencies, Tether has in a way effectively tapped into the blockchain tech for the democratization of cross-border transactions.

 Tether is presently the largest stablecoin by market cap, and is regularly used by people as an inflation hedge.
-USDT tokens are minted on multiple leading blockchains, including Ethereum, Tron, EOS, Bitcoin Cash, Algorand, Omni, Liquid Network and Solana.
+USDT tokens are minted on multiple leading blockchains, including Algorand, Avalanche, Bitcoin, Ethereum, EOS, Kava, Polkadot, Polygon, Solana, TRON, and Tezos.

 Despite being designed to maintain the $1 peg at all times, USDT price has witnessed fluctuations in the past.
 USDT price reached its all-time low of $0.57 in March 2015, and an all-time high of $1.32 on July 24, 2018.
 Such price swings normally occur whenever there are sudden changes in the demand for USDT.
 For example, whenever the broader crypto market is experiencing a bull run, market participants favor volatile crypto assets, whereas in bearish phases they turn to the safety of stablecoins.